pints-team/pints/CONTRIBUTING.md

 GitHub does some magic with particular filesnames.
 In particular:

-- The first page people see when they go to [our GitHub page](https://github.com/pints-team/pints) displays the contents of [README.md], which is written in the [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) format.
+- The first page people see when they go to [our GitHub page](https://github.com/pints-team/pints) displays the contents of [README.md](README.md), which is written in the [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) format.
 Some guidelines can be found [here](https://help.github.com/articles/about-readmes/).
-- The license for using Pints is stored in [LICENSE], and [automatically](https://help.github.com/articles/adding-a-license-to-a-repository/) linked to by GitHub.
+- The license for using Pints is stored in [LICENSE](LICENSE), and [automatically](https://help.github.com/articles/adding-a-license-to-a-repository/) linked to by GitHub.
-- This file, [CONTRIBUTING.md] is recognised as the contribution guidelines and a link is [automatically](https://github.com/blog/1184-contributing-guidelines) displayed when new issues or pull requests are created.
+- This file, [CONTRIBUTING.md](CONTRIBUTING.md) is recognised as the contribution guidelines and a link is [automatically](https://github.com/blog/1184-contributing-guidelines) displayed when new issues or pull requests are created.